rogervanwile/recipe-creator/readme.md

 # Publish a new version

 - Update version in `package.json`
-- Update version in `foodblogkitchen-recipes.php`
+- Update version in `foodblogkitchen-toolkit.php`
 - Update `/uploads/info.json`

 `$ ./create-archive.sh`